-To modify session and login timeouts on the SSH server, use the command:
+To modify session and login timeouts on the SSH server, and the number of unauthenticated connections the server allows, use the command:

-'''

-awplus(config)#ssh server [session-timeout <0-3600>]

-[login-timeout <1-600>]
+''' awplus(config)# ssh server {[session-timeout <0-3600>] [login-timeout <1-600>] [max-startups <1-128>]} '''

-'''

-By default, the SSH server waits 60 seconds for a client to authenticate itself.
+The SSH server waits 60 seconds for a client to authenticate itself, by default.
 You can alter this waiting time by using the login-timeout parameter.
-If the client is still not authenticated after the timeout, then the SSH server disconnects the session.
+If the client is still not authenticated after the set timeout, then the SSH server disconnects the session.